 ‘Scotland’s Rural College is delighted to sponsor the Lifetime Achievement Award as it celebrates an individual who has had a long-term impact on the rural sector.
 That is very much something we endeavour to do, supporting the land-based industries right through from training young people to advising farmers to carrying out cutting-edge applied research.’

-‘Gillespie Macandrew are proud to be part of the Scottish Rural Awards 2017 and are pleased to sponsor the Business Start Up Award.
-This Award recognises the fantastic efforts of recently established businesses in Scotland focusing on their innovation, application and inspirational products and services.’
+‘Gillespie Macandrew are proud to be part of the 2018 Scottish Rural Awards and are pleased to sponsor the Conservation and the Environment award.
+This award recognises the fantastic efforts of those who take the responsibility to create and enhance the environment through means of sustainable development.’

 ‘The Royal Highland & Agricultural Society of Scotland is delighted to support initiatives that encourage and celebrate the successes of individuals, businesses and organisations working in the Scottish countryside.
 The Society proudly sponsors the Education category, which was previously awarded to the Royal Highland Education Trust. ‘